1974 Vic Franck Delta 50

 There’s a huge and effective beast of a Webasto HL90 diesel furnace as well as in-wall electric heaters and a hydronic system that circulates engine coolant, and the galley borders on domestic-scale with full-size 4-burner stove/oven, large fridge, well-lit pantry, and so on.
 I installed new bamboo galley flooring, and it is very nice underfoot (that hole on the right used to be a trash compactor, and is now galley equipment storage… plan was to fit an 18″ Bosch dishwasher in there).
 Philips Hue strip lighting replaced the original halogens, and it is fun to tell Alexa to switch to warm light in the evenings.

-With all the electric appliances, of course the boat has 50A, 240V service… and it is solid other than the house battery bank, which is toast.
+With all the electric appliances, of course the boat has 50A, 240V service… and it is solid other than the 32V house battery bank, which is toast from lack of maintenance.
 I have never popped a main breaker aboard or on the dock, and the 15KW Cummins/Onan generator (~630 hours) is scaled to match.
-I just gave it a Victron smart charger for the new start battery.
+I recently gave it a Victron smart charger for the new start battery.

 The hull is built like a tank; in the mid-seventies, serious yards like Delta didn’t skimp on fiberglass, and the layup is gorgeous thick woven roving.
 There are bulkheaded compartments below-forward for sewage and waterworks, a huge lazarette below the afterdeck for genset and stowage, and a lovely upper deck with another helm station.
 Engine stringers are huge, and were not cut away for mounts as is often the case when trying to maximize headroom.
 And speaking of that, I’m 6’4″ and find the boat comfortable… this was a huge deal for me when I was shopping.

-This photo is from the boatyard during my survey, though after sitting for more than four years, the hull is not this pristine… she’ll be hauled and bottom-painted before the new owner takes possession (while on the hard for survey).
+This photo is from the boatyard during my survey, though after sitting for more than four years, the hull is not this pristine… she’ll absolutely have to be hauled and bottom-painted.

 I’m including a 12-foot Achilles RIB, crane-deployed from a nest on the upper deck.
-The 15HP Honda engine was serviced in mid-2020 and will get a touch up for a cooling problem before I let it go.
-The dinghy is nowhere near as pretty as this photo:
+The 15HP Honda engine was serviced in mid-2020, and the dinghy is nowhere near as pretty as it is in this old photo:

 Datawake is USCG documented although I didn’t keep up and that’s currently expired… but can be renewed.
 I’ve never gotten around to adding name and hailing port graphics.
 (The previous name on the transom has been removed).